lisavogtsf/fistOfFive/README.md

-# Fist of Five --  SMS
+# Fist of Five - an SMS-based classroom feedback system

 An app that allows a user to elicit and receive feedback by SMS and visualize the results